-We will consider exceptions to this timeframe in circumstances where there were valid reasons for not making a complaint at that time and the complaint can still be investigated in a fair manner for all involved.
+We will consider exceptions to this time frame in circumstances where there were valid reasons for not making a complaint at that time and the complaint can still be investigated in a fair manner for all involved.

-When complaints are made out of term time, we will consider them to have been received on the first school day after the holiday period.
+When complaints are made out of term time, we will consider them to have been received on the next school day.

-If at any point we cannot meet the timescales we have set out in this policy, we will:
+If at any point we cannot meet the time scales we have set out in this policy, we will: